Engin-Boot/pong-stage-AleenaSaleem/Stage0/Design/Pong.md

   Given - An active device with game installed in it

-  When - An action triggers change in pong properties
+  When - A player requests change in any of the properties

+  Then - Fetch the reward points and check if player is eligible to change

+### Scenario: A player is eligible to change

+  Given - An active device with game installed in it

+  When - A player requets and is eligible to change properties

-  Then - Update the pong properties and display it
+  Then - ask to choose property and specify the options and update property accordingly